 - the graphical interface with interactivities and ergonomics.

-The objective is to set up the common thread of the design steps, so that all stakeholders: you, the web agency or webdesigners and developers, are in phase.
+Furthermore, the objective is to set up the common thread of the design steps so that all stakeholders: you, the web agency or web designers and developers, are in phase.

 2. Functional model